albertfgu/diffwave-sashimi/README.md

 # Pretrained Models

 The branch `git checkout checkpoints` is provided for the code used in the checkpoints.
-**This branch is only for reproducing results from the ICML 2022 paper - please do not report train-from-scratch results from this code.**
+**This branch is meant only for reproducing generated samples from the ICML 2022 paper - please do not attempt train-from-scratch results from this code.**
 Reasons are explained below.

+### Checkpoints

+Install [Git LFS](https://git-lfs.github.com/) and `git lfs pull` to download the checkpoints.

+### Samples
+Pre-generated samples for all models from the SaShiMi paper can be downloaded from: https://huggingface.co/krandiash/sashimi-release/tree/main/samples/sc09

+The below four models correspond to "sashimi-diffwave", "sashimi-diffwave-small", "diffwave", and "diffwave-small" respectively.

+Command lines are also provided to reproduce these samples (up to random seed).

 ## SaShiMi

 The version of S4 used in these experiments is an outdated version of S4 that predates V2 (February 2022) of the [S4 repository](https://github.com/HazyResearch/state-spaces) (currently on V3 as of July 2022).

-### SaShiMi+DiffWave large
+### SaShiMi+DiffWave

 Experiment folder: `exp/unet_d128_n6_pool_2_expand2_ff2_T200_betaT0.02_uncond/`
-Train from scratch: `python distributed_train.py -c config_sashimi_large.json` Resume training: `python distributed_train.py -c config_sashimi_large_decay.json`
+Train from scratch: `python train.py model=sashimi train.ckpt_iter=-1`
+Resume training: `python train.py model=sashimi train.ckpt_iter=max train.learning_rate=1e-4`
 (as described in the paper, this model used a manual learning rate decay after 500k steps)

-To resume training, download the checkpoint into `<experiment_folder>/checkpoints/`...
+Generation examples:
+`python generate.py model=sashimi` (Best model)
+`python generate.py model=sashimi generate.ckpt_iter=500000` (Earlier model)

+`python generate.py generate.n_samples=256 generate.batch_size=128` (Generate 2048 total samples with largest batch that fits on an A100; used for evaluation metrics in the paper)

 ### SaShiMi+DiffWave small
 Experiment folder: `exp/unet_d64_n6_pool_2_expand2_ff2_T200_betaT0.02_uncond/`
+Train: `python train.py model=sashimi model.d_model=64 train.n_samples=32` (since generation is faster, you can increase the logged samples per epoch)
+Generate: `python generate.py model=sashimi model.d_model=64 generate.n_samples=256 generate.batch_size=256`

 ## WaveNet